 Program Learning Outcomes: Students who successfully complete the Business Office Administration Program will be able to:

-- 1. Demonstrate ability to produce and revise electronic documents using computer applications that include the Microsoft Office Suite. - 2.
-Communicate effectively using generally accepted written and/or oral formats to present factual data and analyses in the business and medical office. - 3.
-Demonstrate use of appropriate business office procedures as well as customer service skills. - 4.
-Demonstrate the ability to understand and apply principles of management, at various levels, in a business and medical office environment. - 5.
-Demonstrate the ability to understand and apply basic financial math and accounting principles in a business and medical office environment.
+- the Microsoft Office Suite.

+- analyses in the business and medical office.

+- 3. Demonstrate use of appropriate business office procedures as well as customer service skills.

+- and medical office environment.

+- ness and medical office environment.